log69/yesscript2/README.md

 # YesScript2
-## Firefox WebExtension, blocks scripts on specified sites
+## Firefox WebExtension, blocks scripts on specific sites

 Clicking the toolbar icon does the following:

 It marks the domain of the active tab untrusted in the local storage and reloads it and will not allow any scripts to be run from it anymore until clicking the icon again.
+Its sole purpose is to give an option for the user to stop a website eating up resources or doing malicious things even if it breaks functionality of the page.

 *This is a work in progress.
 This extension can be tested from Firefox by opening the page about:debugging and loading the manifest file in it.*